 Olive Oil and Castor Oil

-The inherent properties of castor oil to fight against bacteria and infection along with its anti-inflammatory and pain relieving properties helps to get rid of cystic acne, especially from areas around the face, chest and back.
+The inherent properties of castor oil to fight against bacteria and infection5 along with its anti-inflammatory and pain relieving properties helps to get rid of cystic acne, especially from areas around the face, chest and back.

 Procedure – Thoroughly mix equal quantity of extra virgin olive oil and castor oil and apply the mixture by massaging it in circular motions on the affected area.
 For better penetration of the mixture, place a wash cloth soaked in warm water over the applied area.
 Leave it on for some time and then remove the cloth and wash off with water.
 Repeat procedure every day.

 Steam is a natural exfoliating agent and when used along with a combination of olive oil and tea tree oil, it helps the ingredients to penetrate better and give results.